Nandini-Shivappa/nandinishivappa-/portfolio.md

 ###  About Me

 -  I'm passionate about extracting insights from data to solve real-world problems
--  I work with tools like **Power BI, Python, SQL, and Google Colab**
+-  I work with tools like **Power BI, Excel, Python, SQL, and Google Colab**
 -  Currently building projects to strengthen my **data storytelling and dashboarding** skills
 -  Learning **advanced data visualization** and predictive analytics
 -  Open to internships, projects, and freelance opportunities